binghamchris/App-Prescribed/docs/readme.rst

 2.0 Solution Overview
 =====================
 The solution deploys the application into an Elastic Beanstalk Node.js environment.
-The application code runs on an EC2 instance managed by Elastic Beanstalk, with data for MongoDB and the application's "attachments" directory stored on separate EBS volumes automatically generated from pre-configured snapshots.
+The application code runs on an EC2 instance managed by Elastic Beanstalk, with data for MongoDB and the application's "attachments" and "settings" directories stored on separate EBS volumes automatically generated from pre-configured snapshots.

 The EC2 instance is secured using a pre-configured security group and an IAM role.
 The security group is set up to allow direct access to the applications own ports when needed, and the IAM role allows the EC2 instance to publish new metrics to CloudWatch.
 This is used to enable monitoring of memory utilisation within the EC2 instance via the CloudWatch service.